Having a crack on your windscreen can, but shouldn’t, be a common occurrence for motorists.

 - A bullseye crack up to 16mmm

-So if you car’s windscreen has either one of these cracks that are longer than those mentioned above or more than 2 of these allowed size limits cracks, your vehicle will be illegal to drive on NSW roads.
+So if your car’s windscreen has either one of these cracks that are longer than those mentioned above or more than 2 of these allowed size limits cracks, your vehicle will be illegal to drive on NSW roads.

 As mentioned your windscreen damage may technically be legal to drive but doing so is only putting yourself and others at risk.

-This in turn increases the chances of an accident occurring thus endangering the lives of passengers inside the vehicle and anyone the vehicle may come in contact with.
+This in turn increases the chances of an accident occurring thus endangering the lives of passengers inside the vehicle and anyone with whom the vehicle may come in contact.

-It is however, advisable not just to be concerned with the area in front of the driver only but also other areas of the windscreen.
+Therefore, it is advisable not just to be concerned with the area in front of the driver only but also other areas of the windscreen.

 The windscreen as we have noted is important in protecting you and your passengers in the vehicle.
 To show just how important the windscreen is in the event of an accident, we can look at the mechanism of an airbag.

-In a case that the windscreen is cracked, the air bag deploys through the windscreen instead of forward towards the driver and front passenger.
+In the case where the windscreen is cracked, the airbag deploys through the windscreen instead of forward towards the driver and front passenger.

 If you are unfortunate to have a cracked windscreen, even a small crack, you should not take it for granted as it can pose a greater risk than simply getting a fine.